mrmarkuz/ns8-onlyoffice/README.md

 ## Configure

 The FQDN needs to be configured in the Web UI app settings.
 The FQDN is required.
+It should be a unique FQDN that's not already used in your NS8 else Onlyoffice won't be reachable.

 ## JWT Secret